M-Colley/pedsumo/README.md

 ### Configurations
-In the `config.py` file you can view and change a lot of different factors.
+In the `config.py` file, you can view and change a lot of different factors.
 The following block is a list of the same variables that you can also change in the configuration GUI with a description and range (the same description shown in the config GUI): \
 ( Some of these values are defiance values (DFV).
-A DFV is used to calculate a likelihood of a pedestrian to not respect AV priority in traffic.
+A DFV is used to calculate the likelihood of a pedestrian to not respect AV priority in traffic.
 A higher DFV contributes to a higher likelihood for a pedestrian to ignore AV priority.)

 `av_density` = automated vehicle (AV) density (0.0 <= x <= 1.0) \